Fukaya Categories as Categorical Morse Homology: Fukaya category

-We can equivalently assume the strata are invariant under the flow of the gradient of our Morse function along the conical end.
+We can equivalently assume the strata are invariant under the f\/low of the gradient of our Morse function along the conical end.

-Now let $i:Y\to X$ be a union of strata.
-On the one hand, we have the standard and costandard extensions $i_*k_{Y}, i_!k_{Y }\in \Sh_\cS(X)$.
+Now let $i:Y\to X$ be a~union of strata.
+On the one hand, we have the standard and costandard extensions $i_*k_{Y}, i_!k_{Y }\in \operatorname{Sh}_{\mathcal S}(X)$.

-On the other hand, we have the corresponding standard and costandard branes $L_{Y *}, L_{Y !}\in F(T^*X)$ constructed with a non-negative function $m:X\to\BR_{\geq 0}$ invariant under the flow of the gradient of our Morse function along the conical end.
+On the other hand, we have the corresponding standard and costandard branes $L_{Y *}, L_{Y !}\in F(T^*X)$ constructed with a~non-negative function $m:X\to{\mathbb R}_{\geq 0}$ invariant under the f\/low of the gradient of our Morse function along the conical end.